 Man Ray was an American visual artist who spent most of his life in Paris.

-He was a significant contributor to the Dada and Surrealist movements.
-He tried many different mediums, yet he classed himself as a painter above all.
+He was an outstanding contributor to the Dada and Surrealist movements.
+He tried many different mediums.
+He claimed to be a painter above all.
 But his photography is what made him famous.

-Not only did he have his fingers in abstract photography, but also fashion and portrait photography.
-Man Ray is also noted for his work with photograms, which he called “rayographs” in reference to himself.
+He mastered abstract photography, fashion and portrait photography.
+Man Ray is also famous for his work with photograms.
+They are called “rayographs” in reference to himself.

 He opened the shutter of his camera and used a small penlight to create a series of swirls and lines in the air.
 What is interesting is that only in 2009 did a photographer realise they were signatures.
 Crazy.

-For architecture photography, there is no better than this 18 image series.
-It shows the progression of the tower being slowly built over two years.
+This 18 image series shows the progression of the tower being slowly built over two years.

-For this area, I found something a little more scientific.
-This image is almost 120 years old, and not strictly a photograph, as it is an X-ray.
+This iconic image is almost 120 years old.
+And it is not a photograph, it is an X-ray.

 To create an image, the cadaver of a young boy was injected with four pounds of mercury.
 Under X-ray, arteries of the limbs, abdomen, heart, neck and face become highlighted.